Drabblesaur/CS100_Task_Scheduler/README.md

 ### I/O and Features

 In this application, a user can create tasks including a title, description, classification (e.g. personal, work, study), priority, duration, and due date.
-Some of these features can also be optional.
-Users can also create task lists where each list includes multiple tasks.
+Users can also create Projects that includes multiple tasks.
 Task lists can represent larger tasks that have subtasks within them.
-Users can display, edit, and delete tasks and task lists.
-Users should also be able to undo these operations.
+Tasks that have subtasks are required to have their Subtasks finished or removed before marked as complete.
+Users can display, edit, and delete tasks and Projects.
+Users can view their tasks in intuitive ways such as via Date, Priority, and even check Today's Tasks.
+After ending the program, the system will store the created objects in a file such that when you start up the progrma again they automatically load the relavant objects.

 ### TLDR: Features